julianshen/twspoc/event/Event System Specification (v1.3).md

 - An activity or unit of work
 - Identified by `job_id`
+- Categorized by `job_type` (e.g., `ComputeJob`, `ImageScaleJob`)
+- Lives within a `namespace` to support multi-tenancy and event segregation
-- Triggered by a `job.started` event
+- Triggered by lifecycle events: `job.started`, `job.completed`, `job.failed`
-- Ends with `job.completed` or `job.failed`
-- Carries inputs, status, and optional result
+- Carries inputs, status, optional result, and error information

 ### Job Event Lifecycle